OpenStackOnRaPi/ostackinstall/README.md

 ```

 > [!Important]
 > Below, you will check cluster connctivity for Ansible.
+If Ansible can not reach your RPis _via_ ssh with messages `UNREACHABLE! => {
-If previous OpenStack installation failed, and you have reinstalled the OS on your RPis, first delete file `~/.ssh/known_hosts`.
+    "changed": false, "msg": "Failed to connect to the host via ssh...` then check file `/etc/hosts` for the presence of the resolution data.
+If previous installation of OpenStack failed and you have reinstalled the OS on the RPis, deleting file `~/.ssh/known_hosts` should solve the problem.

 ```
 # check if ansible can reach target hosts (our RaPis):
 $ ansible -i multinode all -m ping
 ```

-> [!Warning]
-> If Ansible can not reach your RPis _via_ ssh then check file `/etc/hosts` for the presence of the resolution data.
-If you have reinstalled the OS on the RPis, deleting file `~/.ssh/known_hosts` should solve the problem.

   * file globals.yml is in `/etc/kolla/globals.yml`